 Cycling Your Pre-Workout

-When you do this, you are giving your body the ability to become less sensitive to the product.
-That means when you go back to using it, you’ll still feel the punch and motivation that you are looking for in it.
+When you do this, you are giving your body the ability to again become more sensitive to the product.
+That means when you go back to using it, you’ll still feel the punch and motivation that you are used to experiencing.

 Losing Weight?
 You Still Need a Pre-Workout

-If you are dieting to lose weight, you may feel sluggish and tired all of the time.
-That’s a normal feeling because of the reduction in calories.
-That may make it very difficult for you to actually get in a workout.
-When you use a pre-workout, though, it can give you the energy you need before your workout, allowing you to gain far more with each set of reps you do.
+If you are trying to trim down and lose weight, you may feel sluggish and tired due a lower calorie intake.
+This is a normal feeling on a weight-loss diet, but it may make it difficult for you to actually stay consistent with your exercise routine.
+When you use a pre-workout, though, it can give you that extra energy you need before your workout, allowing you to push through mental and physical barriers.

 Is It Safe to Take Pre-Workout at Night?

 Supplementing your body’s needs before and after your workout is important.
-You want to ensure your body enters the recovery phase with all of the nutrients it needs to heal rapidly and to encourage muscle growth.
-So, be sure to use your protein shake just as you would if you did not use a pre-workout.
+You want to ensure your body enters the recovery phase with all of the nutrients necessary to facilitate that recovery and muscle growth.
+So, be sure to use your post-workout protein shake just as you would if you did not use a pre-workout.
 A pre-workout supplement doesn’t replace the need for protein after a tough workout.

-There are plenty of instances in which a good pre-workout plan goes bad.
-That happens for many reasons, including these.
+There are plenty of instances in which a good pre-workout plan can go bad, including these:

 Using Coffee and Energy Drinks – Are They Good Enough?

-A good cup of coffee can really get you moving in the right direction.
-You may like one or more of those energy drinks on the market.
+A good cup of coffee or energy drink can really get you moving in the right direction.
 They give you the jolt you need to get hyped for your workout.
-So, why can’t these be a good option for you?
+But when can these caffeinated beverages actually be not so great for you?

 Combining Numerous Pre-Workout Products Together

 Another big problem some people have has to do with mixing products.
-One may seem good as a stimulant.
-Another may seem like a good choice if you are looking for fat burning.
-The problem is, you really do not know what is going to happen if you combine products.
+One ingredient may seem good as a stimulant, while another may seem like a good choice if you are trying to burn fat.
+The problem is, you really don’t know what is going to happen if you combine products.

 When Should You Take a Pre-Workout Supplement?

 Now, what about taking it too long prior to your workout?
-Most often, it is okay to consume your pre-workout between 60 and 90 minutes prior to your workout.
-If you do this, you are still going to get enough energy to get through a decent length workout.
-Caffeine itself — which is one of the most important components to making sure your energy stays high — will take a full three hours and sometimes as long as five hours to get removed from the body.
+Most often, it is OK to consume your pre-workout between 60 and 90 minutes prior to your workout.
+If you do this, you are still going to have energy to get through a decent-length workout.
+Caffeine itself — which is one of the most important components to keeping your energy and focus high — will remain active for a full three hours and sometimes as long as four or five hours if your tolerance is low.

-There is some difference here between people.
+There can be some differences among people.
 You know your metabolism.
-Some people metabolize product much faster than others do.
+Some people metabolize nutrients much faster than others.
 That could mean that you need to take it closer to your workout session.
 Others may need a bit longer to metabolize it.

 So, what should you do to get the most out of it?
 Don’t overthink the process.
 Most of the time, you should take pre-workout between 30 and 60 minutes before your workout to get the best results.